rohitsunilsharma2000/exam-notes/Cryptography & Network Security/cryptography-test-paper/Cryptography_Security_LongQuestions_Set1.md

 1. **Diffie-Hellman:**

-   * a) Describe in detail the process of Diffie-Hellman Key Exchange.
+   * a) Describe in detail the process of Diffie-Hellman Key Exchange._👉 page:-46_
    * b) Explain why this scheme is considered secure.

 2. **Security Threats:**